ess/cartography/src/getting_started/up_front_design.md

 Before we move forward, the hardest part of the whole project needs to be done: we need to name the project.
 In keeping with the naming for my other EY API client implementations, I've called this project [maury](https://en.wikipedia.org/wiki/Maurice_W._Graham), but you can call it anything that you'd like.

-With that, let's take be a bit proactive and determine the external dependencies that we want to use for the project.
+With that, let's be a bit proactive and determine the external dependencies that we want to use for the project.